maelys-mcardle/snowflake/docs/README.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
 15    []        BANK            Converts BANK into an empty array.
-50   [#]        BANK1   BANK2   Stores the length of the BANK1 array into BANK2.
-                                BANK2 becomes an INT type.
-51   +[]        BANK1   BANK2   Appends the contents of BANK2
+50   +[]        BANK1   BANK2   Appends the contents of BANK2
                                 to the start of the BANK1 array.
-52   []+        BANK1   BANK2   Appends the contents of BANK2
+51   []+        BANK1   BANK2   Appends the contents of BANK2
                                 to the end of the BANK1 array.
-53   ?[]        BANK1   BANK2   Copies the first item of the BANK1 array into BANK2.
+52   ?[]        BANK1   BANK2   Copies the first item of the BANK1 array into BANK2.
                                 BANK2 becomes the type of the first item in the BANK1 array.
-54   []?
+53   []?
 BANK1   BANK2   Copies the last item of the BANK1 array into BANK2.
                                 BANK2 becomes the type of the last item in the BANK1 array.
-55   -[]        BANK            Removes the first item of the BANK array.
+54   -[]        BANK            Removes the first item of the BANK array.
-56   []-        BANK            Removes the last item of the BANK array.
+55   []-        BANK            Removes the last item of the BANK array.
-57   [>]        BANK1   BANK2   Moves the first item of the BANK1 array
+56   >[]        BANK1   BANK2   Moves the first item of the BANK1 array
                                 to the index specified in BANK2.
+57   []<        BANK1   BANK2   Moves the last item of the BANK1 array
+                                to the index specified in BANK2.
 58   [<]        BANK1   BANK2   Moves an item at the index specified in BANK2
                                 to the first item of the array BANK1.
+59   [>]        BANK1   BANK2   Moves an item at the index specified in BANK2
+                                to the last item of the array BANK1.

 Note: These instructions are only performed on ARRAY types.
       All other types are ignored.
 Instruction is ignored if the